envkey/envkey/public/sdks/languages-and-frameworks/php/README.md

 This package will not overwrite existing environment variables or additional variables set in the `.env` file you loaded your `ENVKEY` from.
 This can be convenient for customizing environments that otherwise share the same configuration.
 You can also use [branches or local overrides](https://docs-v2.envkey.com/docs/branches-and-local-overrides) for this purpose.

+### PHP Request Model / Latency

+Unlike other EnvKey language libraries that expect a long-running server process (as is the case in Node, Python, Rails, Go, etc.), this library is designed for PHP's model of short-lived per-request processes.
+Instead of loading config from an EnvKey host on every request, which would add signficant latency, this library caches your encrypted config in RAM in a background process and keeps it up to date.
+After the first load of EnvKey on a server, subsequent requests will load config from this cache, with effectively zero latency (less than 1 millisecond).

 ### Working Offline

-This package caches your encrypted config in RAM so that you can still use it while offline.
-Your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.
-If you do have a connection available, envkey will always load the latest config.
+As mentioned in the previous seciton, this package caches your encrypted config in RAM.
+Your config will still be available (though possibly not up-to-date) if you lose your internet connection.

 ## envkey-source